-The carbon monoxide and propane gas comination detector is powered at all times when the coach battery disconnect switch is in the ON position.
+The propane gas detector is powered at all times when the coach battery disconnect switch is in the ON position.
 When power is supplied to the detector the green indicator light will illuminate.
-After 60 seconds, the detector will begin monitoring the air in the motor home for combustible vapors.
+After 60 seconds, the detector will begin monitoring the air in the motorhome for combustible vapors.
 The Propane you use to cook, refrigerate, and heat is combustible.
 Should a leak occur, the detector will produce a pulsating alert sound when the gas reaches the detector.
 This alert will continue to sound until the gas has dissipated or until the reset button is pressed.
-When the alert sounds, open all doors and major windows to air out the motor home and turn the gas off at the tank.
-Do not reenter the motor home until the alert stops sounding.
-If the alert sounds a second time after the gas is turned back on, leave the gas off and have a qualified Propane Dealer or Motor Home Service Center make the necessary repairs.
+When the alert sounds, open all doors and major windows to air out the motorhome and turn the gas off at the tank.
+Do not reenter the motorhome until the alert stops sounding.
+If the alert sounds a second time after the gas is turned back on, leave the gas off and have a qualified Propane Dealer or Motorhome Service Center make the necessary repairs.
 The reset button only stops the alert from sounding for 60 seconds.
-This device is intended for detection of carbon monoxide andropane gas ONLY.
+This device is intended for detection of carbon monoxide and propane gas ONLY.